In the Lord I take refuge.

 the upright will see His face.

-When King David is tempted to distrust God and take matters into his own hands, he leans into Him instead – reminding himself of Who God is.
+When King David is tempted to distrust God and take matters into his own hands, he leans into His Lord instead — reminding himself of who God is.
 Sitting on His Heavenly Throne, the Lord observes every person on earth.
-He knows the righteous and He knows the evil doers.
-This psalm actually points out that the Lord “hates” the wicked (those who love violence) “with a passion.”
+He knows the righteous and He knows the evil doers; He sees all the plans made in secret.
+This psalm points out that the Lord “hates” the wicked (those who love violence and plot evil) “with a passion.”

-You are His beloved child and if someone does something to hurt you, they are in effect hurting the ‘apple of God’s eye’ – and thus, punishment will be severe (v 6).
-The Lord is righteous and He loves justice.
-Therefore, it is the upright, and the upright only, who will one day see Him face to face.
+You are His beloved child.
+If someone does something to hurt you, they are hurting the ‘apple of God’s eye’ … and punishment will be severe (v 6).
+The Lord is all mercy and all just.
+Therefore, it is the upright … and the upright only … who will one day see Him face to face.